 Overseas Studies partners with the leading organization supporting students from diverse and underrepresented backgrounds in study abroad, Diversity Abroad.
-The organization's website includes information and resources for racial & ethnic minority students, economically disadvantaged students, LGBTQ students, heritage seeks, students with disabilities, female students, religious diversity abroad and first generation college students.
+The organization's website includes information and resources for racial & ethnic minority students, low income students, LGBTQ students, heritage seekers, students with disabilities, female students, religious diversity abroad and first generation college students.

 The U.S. State Department has helpful information for all students studying abroad and includes specific information for women, LGBTQ students and students with disabilities.